Oscar Vault Monday – Seventh Heaven, 1927 (dir. Frank Borzage)

 When first saw this film it was right around Thanksgiving and I was alone in my apartment and out on my couch watching the film on my laptop and by the time the film ended I was such a mess of emotions and tears.
 I just sat on the couch for a good deal of time trying to process what I had just watched.
 I think this is one of those cases where just everything worked together so well – cast, script, direction, etc. – that the result is pure cinematic perfection.
 I know at least one person who isn’t that big of a fan of melodrama who was reduced to puddles by this movie.
 That’s a testament to its true and heartfelt drama and passion.
 The film was the 13th highest grossing silent film in cinema history.
 It made about $2.5 million at the box office in 1927.
 I’m not sure what the inflation would be now, but that is A LOT.
 Although it was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant,” I find in my conversations with fellow classic and silent cinema fans, it’s one of the lesser watched films from the silent era, which I think is a real shame.

 Her chemistry with leading man Charles Farrell (who never quite managed to snag an Oscar nomination), is quite something.
-The two also starred together in two other films directed by Borzage: Street Angel and Lucky Star (which I am dying to see), as well as 1929′s Sunnyside Up directed by David Butler.
-While Sunnyside Up is not the greatest of films, I recommend it if you are a fan of these two because, like I said earlier, their chemistry is just really something special.
+The two also starred together in twelve films, including two other films directed by Borzage: Street Angel and Lucky Star.
+Another film of their’s I love is Sunnyside Up.
+While not the greatest of films, I recommend it if you are a fan of these two because, like I said earlier, their chemistry is just really something special.
 It’s also an interesting watch as it is one of the earliest sound musicals and features some great songs from Buddy DeSylva, Ray Henderson and Lew Brown.

 I mean, just look how cute they are here!
 I guess it’s time I give you a brief synopsis of the film.
 Farrell plays Chico, a sewer worker in 1910s Paris who dreams of becoming a street cleaner and prays every night for a blonde wife.
 Gaynor plays good-hearted Diane, whose sister has thrown her out in the street.
 She is about to be arrested when Chico intervenes, lies and says she is his wife.
 He takes her back to his place for the night – it is his view of the city the Diane exclaims looks just like heaven.
 Their relationship at first is not an easy one, but just as things start to look up for them as a couple Chico is sent to the front lines of World War I. While apart their new-found love and devotion for each other gets tested.

 Like a lot of late-era silents, Borzage’s use of intertitles is sparse, yet succinct.
-Sometimes the intertitles themselves makes you want the bawl as much as the actor’s performances.
+Sometimes the intertitles themselves make you want the bawl as much as the actor’s performances.

 I forgot to mention earlier, Borzage was nominated for Best Director in 1931 for Bad Girl, winning the award, although the film lost Best Picture to Grand Hotel (a film that is notorious for being nominated and winning just one Academy Award: Best Picture.)
 I really love some of the shots Borzage and cinematographer Ernest Palmer managed to capture in this film, but I particularly love the sequence towards the end of the film when Farrell’s Chico makes his way up a seemingly endless spiral staircase.
 Just look at that shot!
 Palmer went on to share the Best Color Cinematography Oscar in 1941 with Ray Rennahan for their work on Blood and Sand (a gorgeously shot, though deeply flawed film, featuring some hot, hot, hot moments between Rita Hayworth and Tyrone Power).